UMDCyberEdu/umdcyberedu.github.io/notes.md

 This depends on the case and who you ask.
 Some say if you have small amounts of css and javascript (like a few lines) then it's alright for it to be inline.
 It'll load fast.
 But inline css and javascript won't be cached by the visitor's browser, making it unideal for large amounts of css and javascript.
 It's more organized to keep it external.

 ### Assets/Images
 Please compress all images you add.
-No image should be larger than 75kb.
+Images should be less than 50kb.

 https://compressor.io/